jacksoncharles/serverless-qa-template-api/README.md

 ## Installation & Deployment
 Deploying the forum microservice will provision and create the following resources.

-1. API Gateway entitled "forum-microservice" with 10 endpoints.
+1. API Gateway entitled forum-microservice with 10 endpoints.
 2. 10 * Lambda functions with associated Cloud Watch logs.
-3. 2 * DynamoDB tables.
+3. 2 * DynamoDB tables called Thread and Reply.

 To deploy from your desktop you must have an existing AWS account with command line access.
 Firstly, ensure you have installed the [Serverless Framework](http://serverless.com).